staticpagesjs/yaml-reader/README.md

 #### `Options`
 - `options.cwd` (default: `process.cwd()`) sets the current working directory.
 - `options.pattern` (default: `**/*.yaml`) a glob pattern that marks the files to read.
+- `options.attrKey` (default: (empty)) file contents will be put under this key in the returned data object to prevent polluting the root level (eg. prevent the overwrite of the header field).
+When left empty the contents are put to the root level.
 - `options.incremental` (default: `false`) return only those files that are newer than the datetime of the end of the last iteration of the files.
 Alternatively you can suppile a path describing where to store the incremental info.
 By default it creates a `.incremental` file in the `process.cwd()`.
 - `option.fstat` (default: `false`) merge fstat data into `header`.